Shin Saimdang: Marriage

 Shin Myeong-hwa chose Commander Yi Won-su (李元秀) to become Saimdang's husband.
 Many people felt that this showed poor judgement, because although Yi Won-su's ancestors included Yeonguijeong (Chief State Councillor) and Jwauijeong (Left State Councillor), the family was poor.
 At that time, Yi Won-su was also unemployed, and his father had died.
 However, Shin Myeong-hwa prioritised marrying Saimdang to a man who would allow her to continue with her artwork, and Won-su had no objections to this.

-On August 20, 1522 (aged 19) Saimdang married Yi Won-su, and with his consent she continued to spend time at her parents' home in Gangneung.
+On August 20, 1522, the 17-year-old Saimdang married the 22-year-old Yi Won-su, and with his consent she continued to spend time at her parents' home in Gangneung.
 Yi Won-su's house was in Paju, but Saimdang's father died in the same year that they got married, so she moved back and forth between the two homes in order to care for her mother.
 She later accompanied her husband to his official posts.
 She moved to several places including Hanseong and Pyeongchang.

 The couple had eight children: five boys and three girls.
 At the age of 33, she went back to Gangneung to give birth to her third son, Yi I. In 1537, on her return to Hanseong with her baby, she stood on top of a hill at Daegwallyeong and looked back at a village she had just passed.
 She expressed her love for her mother through a new poem.
 Aged 38, she managed a new house in Hanseong and lived with her mother.

 In this era, obedience was considered an important mark of a good wife, but Saimdang did not listen to her husband Yi Won-su easily.
 Promising 10 years of separation for his study, she sent her husband to a good mountain.
 When he came back yearning for his wife, she reprimanded him, threatening to cut off her hair if he didn't study hard.
 In spite of her efforts, Yi Won-su quit studying after 3 years.